 Step 2: Alice informs Bob of the location of her public key.

 Step 3: Bob obtains Alice’s public key by following Alice’s instructions.

 Step 4: Bob composes a message and encrypts it with Alice’s public key.
 Bob sends Alice the encrypted message via the network.

 Step 5: Alice decrypts Bob’s message using her private key.

 Although Alice’s private key can confirm that no one read or changed the document while it was in transit, it cannot confirm the sender.
 Because Alice’s public key is available to the public, anyone can use it to encrypt his document and send it to Alice while posing as Bob.
-Another technique is required to prove the sender: Digital signature.
+The digital signature is another technique that is required to prove the sender.

 A digital signature is equivalent to a handwritten signature.
 It is an electronic verification of the sender.
 Digital signatures are commonly used for software distribution, financial transactions.
 The digital signature serves three purposes:

-- Non-repudiation: Non-repudiation is the assurance that someone cannot deny the validity.
+- Non-repudiation: The assurance that someone cannot deny the validity

-- Integrity: It refers to the quality of the message sent and received as it is.
+- Integrity: The quality of the message sent and received as it is

 Cryptography algorithms are the means of altering data from a readable form to a protected form and back to the readable form.
 Cryptographic algorithms are used for important tasks such as data encryption, authentication, and digital signatures.